Why You Should Learn How to Glean

 Be honest with others about why you are gleaning.
 Is it because you are trying to save money?
 Source spray-free food?
 Teach your children the value of gathering and preserving?

-Show your appreciation to those who open their assets to you!
-Offer the owners some of the harvest and always leave things cleaner than you found them!
+Always show your appreciation to those who open their assets to you!
+Offer the owners some of the harvest and always leave things cleaner than you found them.

 In my personal gleaning experiences, most people have been eager to interact.
 Some even come out to help!
 They want to know where I'm from.
 What I am going to do with the produce?
 Why do I glean?